blackbaud/bbui-angular/documentation/guides/5_navigation/README.md

 &lt;/configuration>
 </code></pre>

-If you have any files that should not be written back to index.html, such as our bower_components folder, js folder, images, and css, place them into folders in the same directory and add a web.config which disables this handler.
+For any files that should not be written back to index.html, such as our bower_components folder, js folder, images, and css, place them into folders in the same directory and add a web.config to disable the handler.

 <pre><code>
 &lt;configuration>